horizontime/FlowGenius/README.md

 ## Usage

+### Basic Features
 1. **Create a Note**: Click the + button in the left panel to create a new note
 2. **Add Entries**: Select a note and click the + button in the middle panel to add entries
 3. **Edit Content**: Click on any entry to start editing in the right panel
 4. **Search**: Use the search bar to find notes and entries quickly
 5. **Double-click to Edit**: Double-click note titles or entry headings to rename them

+### AI Features
+6. **✨ AI Enhancement**:
+   - Hover over any note entry in the middle panel
+   - Click the sparkle (✨) button that appears
+   - The AI will automatically generate relevant content and append it to your entry
+   - The workflow creates: description, facts, and learning guide based on your note title and entry heading
+   - Example: For a note titled "Madagascar" with entry "Penguins", it generates info about The Penguins of Madagascar movie

 ## Project Structure